 Torre de Calatrava

-Montjuïc Communications Tower, built by the architect Santiago Calatrava for the Barcelona 1992 Olympic Games, forms part of the Olympic Ring.
-Its enormous curved white silhouette, which is reminiscent of an athlete holding aloft the Olympic flame, has become part of Barcelona’s urban panorama.
+The Montjuïc communications tower, built by architect Santiago Calatrava for the Barcelona '92 Olympic Games, is part of the so-called Olympic Ring and is a must-see for fans of modern architecture.
+Its enormous white and curved silhouette, resembling an athlete holding the Olympic torch, has become an integral part of Barcelona’s urban landscape.

 Montjuïc Cable Car, on the Hola Barcelona app